anselmh/object-fit/README.md

 ## The Webstandard

 The Specification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).
-Basically it works like this:
+The property either resizes the image into its parent element according to its values which can be:

+- `cover` fills the parent element completely so it's covered with the image (cuts parts of the image).
+Respects aspect-ratio.
+- `contain` fills in the image into its parent element as big as possible while respecting aspect-ratio and showing the full image.
+It's also called `letterbox` view.
+- `fill` fills the image into its parent element so it's covered.
+Doesn't respect aspect-ratio and stretches the image.

+You can use the CSS property for example this way:

 	img {
 		width: 100%;